brunorijsman/quantum-internet-hackathon-2022/docs/run-qiskit-code.md

 ## Abstract base class `QuantumComputer`

-The base class `QuantumComputer` defines the operations that are used to implement a quantum algorithm.
+The base class `QuantumComputer` defines the abstract operations that are used to implement a quantum algorithm.
 The set of operations that is currently supported is (these are all we need for implementing quantum Fourier transformations, but more gates can easily be added):

 | Function              | Description                                                    |